Granite Construction Incorpora - GuruFocus.com

 In addition, the option counterparties or their respective affiliates may modify their hedge positions by entering into or unwinding various derivatives with respect to Granite’s common stock and/or purchasing or selling shares of Granite’s common stock or other securities of Granite in secondary market transactions following the pricing of the Convertible Notes and prior to the maturity of the Convertible Notes (and are likely to do so during any observation period related to a conversion of the Convertible Notes or following any repurchase of the Convertible Notes by Granite in connection with any fundamental change or otherwise).
 This activity could also cause or hinder an increase or decrease in the market price of Granite’s common stock or the Convertible Notes, which could affect the holders’ ability to convert the Convertible Notes and, to the extent the activity occurs during any observation period related to a conversion of the Convertible Notes, it could affect the number of shares of Granite’s common stock and the value of the consideration that holders will receive upon conversion of the Convertible Notes.

 In connection with the Unwind Transactions, the existing counterparties and/or their respective affiliates may enter into or unwind various derivative transactions with respect to Granite’s common stock and/or purchase or sell shares of Granite’s common stock or other securities of Granite in secondary market transactions concurrently with or shortly after the pricing of the Convertible Notes.
-This activity may affect the price of Granite’s common stock and, in turn, impact the initial conversion price of the Convertible Notes.
+This activity may affect the price of Granite’s common stock.

 Forward-looking Statements

-Any statements contained in this news release that are not based on historical facts, including statements about the offering, the expected closing of the offering, the intended use of proceeds, and the potential impact of the capped call transactions, the 2024 notes exchanges and the Unwind Transactions on dilution to Granite’s stockholders or the market price of Granite’s common stock or the Convertible Notes, constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+Any statements contained in this news release that are not based on historical facts, including statements about the use of proceeds and the potential impact of the capped call transactions, the 2024 notes exchanges and the Unwind Transactions on dilution to Granite’s stockholders or the market price of Granite’s common stock or the Convertible Notes constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements are identified by words such as “expects,” “estimates,” “intends,” “plans,” “potential,” “may,” “will,” “could,” “would” and the negatives thereof or other comparable terminology or by the context in which they are made.
-These forward-looking statements are predictions reflecting the best judgment of senior management and reflect our current expectations regarding the offering, the expected closing of the offering, the intended use of proceeds, and the potential impact of the capped call transactions, the 2024 notes exchanges and the Unwind Transactions on dilution to Granite’s stockholders or the market price of Granite’s common stock or the Convertible Notes.
+These forward-looking statements are predictions reflecting the best judgment of senior management and reflect our current expectations regarding the use of proceeds and the potential impact of the capped call transactions, the 2024 notes exchanges and the Unwind Transactions on dilution to Granite’s stockholders or the market price of Granite’s common stock or the Convertible Notes.
 These expectations may or may not be realized.
 Some of these expectations may be based on beliefs, assumptions or predictions that may prove to be incorrect.
 In addition, our business and operations involve numerous risks and uncertainties, many of which are beyond our control, which could result in our expectations not being realized or otherwise materially affect our business, financial condition, results of operations, cash flows and liquidity.
-Such risks and uncertainties include, but are not limited to, the risks related to whether Granite will consummate the offering of the Convertible Notes on the expected terms or at all, the anticipated terms of, and the effects of entering into, the capped call transactions, the 2024 notes exchanges and the Unwind Transactions, market and general conditions, and those described in greater detail in our filings with the Securities and Exchange Commission, particularly those described in our Annual Report on Form 10-K and Quarterly Reports on Form 10-Q.
+Such risks and uncertainties include, but are not limited to, the effects of entering into the capped call transactions, the 2024 notes exchanges and the Unwind Transactions, and those described in greater detail in our filings with the Securities and Exchange Commission, particularly those described in our Annual Report on Form 10-K and Quarterly Reports on Form 10-Q.

 Due to the inherent risks and uncertainties associated with our forward-looking statements, the reader is cautioned not to place undue reliance on them.
 The reader is also cautioned that the forward-looking statements contained herein speak only as of the date of this news release and, except as required by law; we undertake no obligation to revise or update any forward-looking statements for any reason.